Information We May Collect

 From or about you or your devices

-We may collect information from or about you (such as your name, address, phone number, e-mail, payment or financial information, information about your family, etc.) or your devices in a variety of ways, including:
+We may collect information from or about you (such as your name, address, phone number, e-mail, payment or financial information, information about your family, driver’s license or other government identification information) or your devices in a variety of ways, including:

 - You can learn about Google’s practices in connection with this information collection and how to opt out of it by downloading the Google Analytics opt-out browser add-on, available at https://tools.google.com/dlpage/gaoptout.